julielinx/julielinx.github.io/_posts/2020-04-17-23_class_score_theory.md

 ## The Fail

 You may be thinking to yourself "But wait Julie, you didn't cover ROC/AUC."
-Don't worry, that's next.
+Don't worry, I cover that in <font color='red'>Entry 26</font>.

 ## Up Next

-Chosing classification thresholds
+Choosing classification thresholds

 ### Resources